Godzilla vs. Gigan: Box office

 In Japan, the film sold approximately 1,780,000 tickets.
 The film earned ¥320 million in Japan distribution income (rentals) and grossed about $20 million worldwide.

+Critical response

+On review aggregator Rotten Tomatoes, approval rating of 67% based on 6 reviews, with an average rating of 6/10.

 English version

 Following the film's release in Japan in March, 1972, Toho commissioned Hong Kong broadcaster and voice actor Ted Thomas to produce an English language dub.
 As was usual with Toho's international export versions of its films, Godzilla vs. Gigan was left uncut, although the credits were changed to English.
 One significant change was made for this international version.
 In the Japanese release, speech bubbles, as seen in comic books, are used to depict a conversation between Godzilla and Anguirus.
 The speech bubbles were removed in original prints of the English version and the conversation was dubbed into English with Thomas as the voice of Godzilla.

 In 1977, Mel Maron's Cinema Shares International Distribution purchased the North American rights to Godzilla vs. Gigan and released the film as Godzilla on Monster Island in the U.S. Rather than going to the expense of dubbing the film again, Cinema Shares utilized Toho's English dub.
 Aiming for a "G" rating from the MPAA, the company's editors removed three instances of blood from the monster scenes and muted the phrase "You're a hard bitch" on the soundtrack.
 Following the theatrical release, Godzilla on Monster Island entered television syndication.

 In the 1980s, Toho had regained control of the film's American distribution rights and licensed the film to New World Pictures.
 New World's home video division released the international version of Godzilla vs. Gigan on video in 1988, fully uncut.
 Several budget re-releases of the film continued from New World's successors over the next decade.
 Shortly thereafter, the Sci-Fi Channel began broadcasting Cinema Shares' version, Godzilla on Monster Island, in the early 1990s.
 A letterboxed transfer of Toho's international version replaced Godzilla on Monster Island on the channel in 2002.